-For several months now, a Twitter account named ‘Palm Oil Detectives‘ has been smearing various proponents of sustainability certification.
+For well over a year now, a Twitter account named ‘Palm Oil Detectives‘ has been smearing various sustainability proponents on social media.
 Its main target is the Roundtable on Sustainable Palm Oil (@RSPOtweets), in an attempt to vilify its significant progress towards responsible management by the palm oil industry.
-The account prides itself on being anonymous (see this tweet/mirror), and even its website contains no information on the identity of the person(s) administering it.
+The account prides itself on being anonymous (see this tweet/mirror), and even its website contains no information on the identity of the person or persons administering it.

 Despite the attempts to stay anonymous, the individual behind Palm Oil Detectives left an abundance of online clues that took less than an hour to uncover.
 Since some of the following evidence has already been scrubbed from the internet, and websites have been deactivated or set to members-only accounts, links to mirrors in the Wayback Machine are included throughout this article.

 In a nutshell, the following clues were found online that unmask the owner and admin of several online accounts and websites and verify the identity of this individual without any remaining doubt:

-- replies to older posts (see a.m.o. this post/mirror) on Content Catnip’s website identify its admin as Athena;
+- replies to older posts on contentcatnip920332409.wordpress.com – see a.m.o. this post (mirror) – identify its admin as Athena;

 Athena’s ethics are very questionable.
 For instance, she doesn’t take the concept of Intellectual Property very seriously – despite being clearly aware of it (she even refers to IP-free images on her old website).
 She regularly (ab)uses digital imagery from other sites without attribution or the owners’ consent.
 This includes imagery from a.o.
 Nicolas Schwab (tweet/mirror) but also many, many photographs and videos from Joel Sartore; see a.m.o. the tweet/mirror right, in which the logo (Video Ark) and the name (Joel Sartore) have been removed.